 Qu’arrive-t-il lorsque les groupes d'épargne entrent dans la discussion nationale sur l'inclusion financière?
 Comment les praticiens peuvent-ils le mieux participer et faire entendre leur voix?
 Peuvent-ils assurer des normes de qualité tout en évitant une réglementation défavorable?
 Venez apprendre de l'expérience de Madagascar, où les promoteurs de groupes d'épargne se sont réunis et ont formalisé une association afin de dialoguer avec les prestataires de services financiers, les responsables politiques et les régulateurs - des discussions qui se poursuivent à ce jour.
 Cette session accueillera des représentants de l'association des promoteurs des GE et de l'unité Finance Inclusive du Ministère des Finances, qui reviendront sur le parcours qu’ils ont suivi pour définir une place appropriée pour les groupes d'épargne dans le cadre de l'inclusion financière malgache.

 *Cette session sera présentée en français et traduite en anglais.
-This session will be in French and translated into English.
+This session was in French and translated into English.

 The Indian SHG-Bank Linkage Program (SBLP) sought to utilize rural savings groups as a channel to provide unbanked women with access to the formal finance.
 Over 25 years, the SBLP has become the most widespread platform helping rural Indian women in over 2.3 million SHGs to build social/financial capital through one of the largest women’s empowerment program in the world.
-Sector experts and practitioners will present findings from one of the first RCT impact evaluations of the program and reflect on the evolution of the SHG model over the years; the challenges it faces; and lessons learned for the African context.
+Sector experts and practitioners presented findings from one of the first RCT impact evaluations of the program and reflect on the evolution of the SHG model over the years, the challenges it faces, and lessons learned for the African context.

-This session will present a new manual, to be released at SG2018 by UNCDF MicroLead, on how financial service providers (FSPs) can best provide their services to meet the needs of informal SGs.
+This session presented a new manual, to be released at SG2018 by UNCDF MicroLead, on how financial service providers (FSPs) can best provide their services to meet the needs of informal SGs.
 The manual is a step-by-step guide on how FSPs can serve SGs by availing easy-to-use materials/tools and practical guidelines.
 These materials include institutional readiness assessment for serving SGs, discussion of the various "linkage" methodologies, as well as cost/benefit analysis tools to help FSPs determine a business case.
-Lastly, three FSP partners of MicroLead will present on their work servicing SGs.
+Lastly, three FSP partners of MicroLead presented on their work servicing SGs.

 Digital technology is well underway in changing how underserved populations access formal financial services.
 More recently, new technology-enabled innovations, including the bundling of Digital Financial Services and Digital Information Services, have begun to enable greater formal financial access and meaningful usage among Savings Groups.
-This panel will hear from a cross-section of innovators to understand how they are harnessing digital to deepen their understanding of client needs, extend the reach of DFS, reduce the cost of customer acquisition, and motivate more meaningful usage of formal financial services among Savings Groups.
+This panel included a cross-section of innovators to understand how they harnessed digital to deepen their understanding of client needs, extend the reach of DFS, reduce the cost of customer acquisition, and motivate more meaningful usage of formal financial services among Savings Groups.

 How can savings groups be sustainably and safely linked to formal financial service providers in a way that reaches scale?
 And how can this be done, given the fast-paced “grow or die” world of formal financial service providers (FSPs)?
 NMB Tanzania and CARE International offer applicable advice of what works – and what doesn’t.
 Given CARE’s wide reach across Africa as a sought-out partner of FSPs, and NMB’s laudable success in reaching over 12,000 groups with savings of more than TZS 8 billion in 1.5 years, these two members of SEEP’s Peer Learning Group will offer tangible advice and concrete criteria on building mechanisms for healthy and successful linkages.